 It is also a kind of magic.

-With it one can create beauty with simple materials, speak love in stitch lines and transform an idea into something real.
+With it I can create beauty with simple materials, speak love in stitch lines and transform an idea into something real.
 Sewing can build so much more than the bringing together of materials.
 It can build confidence.
 When you can make what you want – a version of what you see in your imagination – you can try the next imagined thing with a little more courage, little more excitement and a bit more trust in yourself.

 I love what I do.
 I want offer what I do in a fuller way.